-Most Utilities put very little resources behind their publicly facing OMSs (Outage Management Systems), they are more focused on getting their customers reconnected, as they should be.
-However this means that during big events where lots of people want to know the status of the power in a particular area, the Utility’s OMS will tend to be overwhelmed if not completely unresponsive.
-Meanwhile PowerOutage.us has stood up to huge amounts of traffic without faltering.
+Most utilities put few resources behind their publicly facing OMSs (Outage Management Systems).
+They are focused on getting their customers reconnected, as they should be.
+However, this means that during big outage events where many people want to know the status of the power in a particular area, the utility’s OMS will can be overwhelmed if not completely unresponsive.
+Meanwhile PowerOutage.us has stands to heavy web traffic without faltering.
 Allowing people directly affected by an outage event and onlookers to stay informed and up to date.
-Making this site one of the most reliable sources of power outage information available.
+PowerOutage.us is one of the most reliable sources of power outage information available.

-In addition, no utility releases detailed historical power outage information, so we store all of the information we collect.
-Making this project the only source of detailed historical power outage information.
-While this data is not available on the site, you can contact us for more information.
+In addition, no utility releases detailed historical power outage information, so we store all the information we collect; Making this project the only source of detailed historical power outage information.
+While this historical data is not available dirrectly on the site, you can contact us for more information.

-The Census Bureau, the geometry data for the detailed maps.
+US Census Bureau: the geometry data for the detailed maps.